Mohamed-H-Hussein/Molecular-Biology-Courses/Epigenetic-Control-of-Gene-Expression/README.md

 ## 🛡️ Legal Notice

-This repository contains my personal study notes and reflections based on the publicly available course structure of **Epigenetic Control of Gene Expression** from Coursera.
+This folder contains my personal study notes and reflections based on the publicly available course structure of **Epigenetic Control of Gene Expression** from Coursera.
 All original course materials, including videos, slides and assignments, belong to **The University of Melbourne** and **Coursera**.
 This repository does not contain any proprietary or copyrighted content from the course.
 It is intended solely for **personal educational use**.